DynamicsShop/SD-Interface-Banking/SD-Interface-Banking-Release-Notes.md

 #### Enhancements

+- AppSource App - H2H Connectivity was added to SD Interface Banking.
+Blob Storage Setup tables, pages and codeunits were created.
+SFTP Interface tables, pages and codeunits were created.
+An Azure Function Template was created to manage traffic between Blob Storage and SFTP.
+Cues were added to the SD Interface Banking Role Centre for inbound file list, outbound file list, blob storage setup, and SFTP connections.

+- AppSource App - Citibank ACH DD was added to SD Interface Banking.

 - BCv14 App - Blob Storage Setup Tables, Pages and Codeunits were created for H2H connectivity in SD Interface Banking.

 - BCv14 App - SFTP Interface tables, pages and codeunits were created for H2H connectivity in SD Interface Banking.